|Carina Nebula [Courtesy NASA]

 - Acts 12:4: "And when he had apprehended him, he put [him] in prison, and delivered [him] to four quaternions of soldiers to keep him; intending after Easter to bring him forth to the people."
 Here "Easter" should be "Passover."

 Other, more modern translations also have their detractors.
 For example, the NRSV renders 1 Cor.
 13:11 ("when I became a man, I gave up childish ways" in KJV) as "when I became an adult, I put an end to childish ways."
 And whereas the King James version translates 1 Thes.
 4:10 as "And indeed ye do it toward all the brethren which are in all Macedonia: but we beseech you, brethren, that ye increase more and more," the NRSV renders this verse as "and indeed you do love all the brothers and sisters throughout Macedonia.
 But we urge you, beloved, to do so more and more."
 In such cases, critics argue that the NRSV has sacrificed translation accuracy to be politically correct and gender neutral [Farstad1990].
+In short, there is no such thing as a "perfect" translation.
+All widely used versions of the Bible have flaws and potentially controversial features.

 - Text inserted and/or changed by copyists.
 In numerous places, text has been added or modified by copyists.
 Here are a few well-known examples: